The emergency contraceptive pill

 If you wish to access Emergency Contraception from your GP it is important to let the receptionist know that what you need when you are booking an appointment so that you are seen quicker.

 There are a number of pharmacies across the city that offer free sexual health services such as Emergency Contraception, Pregnancy Testing and Chlamydia & Gonorrhea testing.
 In order to qualify for this service you must be a Leeds resident.
 You will be required to have a 15 minute confidential consultation with the pharmacist when accessing these services.
-Click Here to view a list of pharmacies which run the scheme or use the Service Finder below and view ‘Emergency Contraception’ to see them on a map.
+Use the Service Finder below and view ‘Emergency Contraception’ to see them on a map.

 You may be able to get the emergency contraceptive pill in advance of having unprotected sex if: